slongfield/wolfwig/notes/devlog.md

   * Could also generate some documentation for me that I like more than the existing documentation.

 ## Log

+### 2019-07-20

+ * Working on audio.
+ * When sending sterep audio to SDL2, it expects the channels to be interleaved, starting with the left channel.

 ### 2019-07-04